Warren1001/IAS_Calculator/README.md

 Credits to The Amazon Basin (mostly TitanSeal, onderduiker, and Hammerman) for information.
 Credits to Phrozen Keep for information.

+### v1.0.1
+- Fixed multihitting skills last hit, breakpoints are correct now
+- Fixed "is one handed" checkbox appearing for Whirlwind when it doesn't change the breakpoints at all
+- Fixed the one-off Whirlwind bugs (might have fixed it in the last update, don't remember)

+- There's still one minor bug when using WIAS inputs when you are 1 WIAS away from the breakpoint, the table won't update and still shows 2 IAS.
+Otherwise, the two-handed sequence skills are difficult to show contextual numbers for, so certain configurations may appear weird but are actually correct.
+I'm still thinking on the best way to present the information in a less confusing way.
+- I plan to work on the Assassin claws attack speed "fixes" from the 2.5 PTR next.

 ### v1.0.0
 - Restructured a lot of the code.
 - Redesigned how the UI functions, inputs work top down.
 Examples: